Climate Prosperity

 Prosperity, economic livelihoods and well-being, quality of life, public health

-will revive the global economy from its current market recession, stimulate
+revive the global economy from its current market recession, stimulate massive

-massive long-term employment and income growth, and protect the economy and
+long-term employment and income growth, and protect the economy and environment

-environment from resource supply shortages, catastrophic climate change, and
+from resource supply shortages, catastrophic climate change, and other major

 Q: